osrg/gobgp/docs/sources/policy.md

 ### 1. Defining DefinedSets
-DefineSets has prefix information and neighbor information in PrefixSets and NeighborSets section, and GoBGP uses these information to evaluate routes.
+DefinedSets has prefix information and neighbor information in PrefixSets and NeighborSets section, and GoBGP uses these information to evaluate routes.
 Defining DefinedSets is needed at first.
 PrefixSets and NeighborSets section are prefix match part and neighbor match part.